-When it comes to unmissable sights in every sense, top of the list in Yangon is the incredible Shwedagon Pagoda.
+When it comes to unmissable sights, top of the list in Yangon is the incredible Shwedagon Pagoda.
 This huge Buddhist shrine is around 2,500 years old and the city’s number one attraction for both tourists and Buddhist pilgrims the world over.
-A gleaming gold wonder, it’s an attraction enough from the outside but inside there’s some incredible and ornate architecture to discover.
-Obviously the temple is always popular but it’s so large that even at the busiest of times you’ll be able to find a space for some quiet reflection.
+A gleaming golden wonder, its exterior is beautiful enough, but inside there’s some incredible and ornate architecture to discover.
+The temple is always popular but it’s so large that even at the busiest of times you’ll be able to find a space for some quiet reflection.
 Shwedagon of course isn’t the only temple in Yangon and another very popular shrine is Chaukhtatgyi Paya – home to a huge reclining Buddha statue which is understandably a key attraction and certainly one for the must-see list.
 Botatoung Pagoda is another very popular place of worship, not least because it boasts a reliquary containing none other than one of Buddha’s hairs.

 Yangon’s colonial history means that there are other buildings related to other faiths to explore and a number of them are also favourite attractions with visitors.
 St Mary’s Cathedral is perhaps the finest example of this and though its history naturally doesn’t date back as far as similar buildings in the UK it’s a true architectural gem.
 Another of the world’s major faiths is represented in the form of the Musmeah Yeshua Synagogue, which is the city’s only remaining Jewish place of worship.
 It still serves its intended purpose but also offers a fascinating look at the history of the city’s Jewish population.

-Yangon’s not just about temples and Kandawgyi Park is the perfect place to get back to nature and escape the hustle-bustle of the city streets.
-The serene lake of the same name is a sight to behold and boasts a golden royal barge and there’s plenty of green space and walkways to enjoy.
-Those who want to immerse themselves further in the history of the city and its quest for independence should head for the Bogyoke Aung San Museum, which tells the story of the country’s revolutionary leader General Bogyoke Aung San and he and his family’s former home.
+Yangon is not just about temples and Kandawgyi Park is the perfect place to get back to nature and escape the hustle-bustle of the city streets.
+The serene lake of the same name is a sight to behold and boasts a golden royal barge, with plenty of green space and walkways to enjoy.
+Those who want to immerse themselves further in the history of the city and its quest for independence should head for the Bogyoke Aung San Museum, which tells the story of the country’s revolutionary leader General Bogyoke Aung San and his family’s former home.

 It’s worth bringing a light shawl with you on your river cruise as you’ll need it to cover up so that you can gain admission to the temples and pagodas.
 This way you won’t have to pay to borrow one loaned by the temple.